OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md

 - You can also provide most of your tenants with a single environment while offering specific customers extra environments.
 For example, you could give particular customers with a test/staging/acceptance environment where they can test new releases before upgrading their production environment.
   :::

-## Deploying the project to your tenant {#Deployingasimplemulti-tenantproject-Deployingtheprojecttoyourtenant}
+## Deploying the project to your tenant

 Your tenant is connected to the **Mojo** project; you can start deploying releases to your tenant.